Script / Screenplay

 14) Weather report

-hard to press the forest health part, but we get countered by those that don’t
+We work real hard to press the forest health part, but we get countered by those

-want us to work in the “stream environment zones”, in the wet areas.
-They don’t
+that don’t want us to work in the “stream environment zones”, in the wet areas.

-want disruption that will cause even small deposits of silt to reach the lake.
+They don’t want disruption that will cause even small deposits of silt to reach

 We’re a long way from getting this problem tackled. “

-isn’t it?
-Where else can you find such beautiful natural scenery so close to
+it?
+Where else can you find such beautiful natural scenery so close to good schools,

-good schools, good friends and high paying jobs in the gaming, skiing and
+good friends and high paying jobs in the gaming, skiing and tourist industries?

-your neighborhood are owned by out of town families who visit occasionally and
+neighborhood are owned by out of town families who visit occasionally and aren’t

 person’s nightmare and for Fire Marshals like me, this neighborhood has become

-Tahoe Paradise discovered in June and July of 2007, your forest, your house and
+Paradise discovered in June and July of 2007, your forest, your house and your

 PAN to elegantly dressed COUPLE (Helen and Jess).